 If you love to hit the links, you can be sure that Greater Madison will set you on the right course.
 Our destination features an array of ways to play, from affordable and accessible courses to award-winning, public and private clubs that host PGA events.

 University Ridge Golf Course was designed by Robert Trent Jones Jr. and opened in 1991 as the official home to the UW-Madison golf teams.
 The course sits on the terminal moraine, where the Wisconsin Glacier stopped, so the playing terrain includes prairie, marshland, woodland, valleys and hills that overlook the City of Madison.
 It is truly a scenic course beyond compare.

 This public course offers something for players of every level and has hosted numerous tournaments, ranging from NCAA and Big Ten Championships to the Wisconsin State Open.
-For the first time in 2016, it was the site of the PGA Champions Tour’s The American Family Insurance Championship, which will return on June 23-25, 2017.
+It was the site of the PGA Champions Tour’s The American Family Insurance Championship in 2016 and 2017, and will return June 18-24, 2018.

 The City of Madison offers four premiere public golf courses for residents and visitors:

 Glenway Golf Course: This 9-hole, par-32 executive course near downtown Madison is a scenic course with character and challenges